 See it happen here http://events.nokia.com/nokiaworld/ and watch the world's reaction and commentary from the audience via Twitter here

+The announcements included the introduction of the Asha series aimed at connecting to the internet the next billion people who have not yet experienced internet on their mobile.
+Mr Elop was every bit the brilliant story teller and speaker but his co-speakers were an awkward let-down.
+Their efforts to build up applause from the crowd left everyone reluctantly tagging along.
 As the keynote finished, and the people filed out, the talk of the twitterverse which had #NokiaWorld trending, was that of the Nokia Lumia 800.
 This device codenamed Sea Ray before the announcement is ultimately a Nokia N9 with a Windows Phone 7 operating system.
 The popularity and marketing of the N9 looks to have been a strategic step towards the release of the Lumia.

 The Lumia 800 will integrate the best of Nokia hardware with the best of what Windows brings to mobile devices.
 The Lumia 800 will have a 3.7 inch AMOLED clearblack display from the E7, the body and camera (except a few more megapixels) of the N9 and a new 1.4GHz Snapdragon CPU and an 8MP full-focus camera like the N9.